WeTransfer/wt-api-docs/source/includes/_authorization.md

 name | type | description
 ---- | ---- | -----------
 `success` | Boolean | Successful request, or not.
-`token` | String | A one year valid JWT token, if authorization went well
+`token` | String | A JWT token valid for one year, if authorization went well